Donald Plass, CFCO, MCP, CBO, LEED AP, BPI

 Current Building Codes

-- Building Division Amendments: Municipal Code 8-1-6, Additional Building Regulations
+- Building Department Amendments: Municipal Code 8-1-6, Additional Building Regulations

 - Local Fire Code information can be obtained directly from the Troy Fire Protection District.

 - Per Village Ordinance 15-1790, approved by IDPH, and affective October 1, 2015, all new plumbing fixtures and irrigation controllers shall bear the WaterSense label (as designated by the U.S. Environmental Protection Agency WaterSense Program), when such labeled fixtures are available.

 - The Village of Shorewood currently uses HR Green for residential new construction, additions and non-residential permit reviews.
 Call the Division for details and questions regarding the review process.

 - Allow a minimum of two (2) weeks for first reviews and one (1) week for subsequent reviews.

 - Inspections require a 24-48 hour notice (to better ensure availability), 72 hours for final occupancy inspections.